SeekParadox/Flixster/README.md

 The following **required** functionality is completed:

-- [ ] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [x ] Implement network call and table view to display a list of movies currently playing (title, description, image)
-- [ ] App has a collection view with the same list of movies
+- [x ] App has a collection view with the same list of movies
-- [ ] Uses a tab bar controller to switch between collection view and table view screens
+- [x ] Uses a tab bar controller to switch between collection view and table view screens

 The following **optional** features are implemented: